geudde/attic-chest/pages/03.season-2/16.meeting-28/09.attic-chest/docs.md

 Till Ellen’s hand my store unlocks
 Still I may hope in grief or glee
 Your thoughts may sometimes turn to me
-While Memory give to every jest
+While memory give to every jest
-A Sprightlier turn a keener zest
+A sprightlier turn a keener zest
-And as your kindling Fancy warms
+And as your kindling fancy warms
 Arrays my form with lovelier charms